-The Department for Education has appointed The Share Foundation to establish Junior ISAs for children and young people in care (known as 'Looked After').
+The Share Foundation operates the Junior ISA scheme for children and young people in care (known as 'Looked After') on behalf of the Department for Education.
 We're responsible for:

-The diagram below sets out the relationship between The Share Foundation and those involved, and our website is designed to provide easy access for each audience.
+The relationship between The Share Foundation and those involved is shown below, and our website is designed to provide easy access for each audience.
 Central co-ordination of the Junior ISA scheme means that we can reduce the administrative workload to a minimum and do our best to build up the value of funds held for young people in care.

 The Government announced this support for children and